How Sync Works

 - Either by broadcasting — when a new block is produced, its contents are broadcasted within the network by the nodes

-- Or by explicitly sending a BlockRequest to another peer - and getting a Block in return.
+- Or by explicitly sending a BlockRequest to another peer and getting a Block in return.

-) blocks away from the current HEAD).
+are more than 500 (BLOCK_HORIZON) blocks away from the current HEAD).

 When a given block is received, the node checks if it can be added to the current chain.

-to the orphan list.
+added to the orphan list.

-If the parent is already in the chain - we can try to add the block as the head of the chain.
+If the parent is already in the chain, we can try to add the block as the head of the chain.

 Before adding the block, we want to download the chunks for the shards that we

-are tracking - so in many cases, weâll call missing_chunks
+are tracking, so in many cases, we'll call missing_chunks functions that will

 try to go ahead and request those chunks.

-Note: as an optimization, weâre also sometimes trying to fetch chunks for
+Note: as an optimization, we're also sometimes trying to fetch chunks for

-the blocks that are in the orphan pool â but only if they are not more than 3
+the blocks that are in the orphan pool — but only if they are not more than 3

-) blocks away from our head.
+(NUM_ORPHAN_ANCESTORS_CHECK) blocks away from our head.

 We also keep a separate job in client_actor that keeps retrying chunk fetching from other nodes if the original request fails.

-After all the chunks for a given block are received (we have a separate HashMap that checks how many chunks are missing for each block) - weâre ready to process the block and attach it to the chain.
+After all the chunks for a given block are received (we have a separate HashMap that checks how many chunks are missing for each block), we're ready to process the block and attach it to the chain.

-Afterwards, we look at other entries in the orphan pool to see if any of them are a direct descendant of the block that we just added - and if yes, we repeat the process.
+Afterwards, we look at other entries in the orphan pool to see if any of them are a direct descendant of the block that we just added, and if yes, we repeat the process.

 Catchup